pketh/pketh.github.io/_posts/2022-05-15-organic-software.md

 I'm open to the idea of selling ~5-10% equity in Kinopio for 💰 to live a smoother life right now.
-But the relatively-easy money of VCs has a cost – once you get on the VC ferris wheel 🎡, the primary goal of a businesses changes:
+But the relatively-easy money of VCs has a cost – once you get on the VC ferris wheel 🎡, the primary goal of a business changes:

 <p>
   <span class="success-badge badge inline-badge static-badge">Before</span>